Star Wars: Bloodline: Publication

 With the 2012 acquisition of Lucasfilm by The Walt Disney Company, most of the licensed Star Wars novels and comics produced since the originating 1977 film Star Wars were rebranded as Star Wars Legends and declared non-canon to the franchise in April 2014.
 A new series of novels, aligned with the continuity of the films and the canon TV series The Clone Wars and Star Wars Rebels, began publication in September 2014.
 Bloodline was announced as Star Wars: New Republic: Bloodline in October 2015 at the New York Comic Con panel for the Journey to Star Wars: The Force Awakens publishing initiative.
 An excerpt was released on February 4, 2016, and the novel was published by Del Rey Books on May 3, 2016.
 Several key plot elements, including Leia being discredited after her identity as Darth Vader's daughter becomes public knowledge, originated with Michael Arndt during the early development of the then-untitled The Force Awakens film.

+Reception

+Den of Geek gave a positive review and wrote: "While the writing isn’t always as tightly constructed as in Claudia Gray's debut Star Wars novel, Lost Stars, Bloodline brings multidimensional new characters and a solid story."
+IGN concluded: "It’s a fine summer read, light, airy, and sufficiently entertaining to keep readers interested as the story runs its course."
+Kirkus Reviews summarized: "Quite possibly one of the best Star Wars books I’ve read, certainly the best book of the new canon, Bloodline is everything I hoped it would be."
+GamesRadar+ commented: "Bloodline is a clumsy read at times [...] but it’s a bright, devourable way of finding more out about the First Order."